VladCuciureanu/Toothpick/README.md

   </a>
 </p>

-[This extension](https://github.com/VladCuciureanu/RaycastBluetooth) lets you control your Bluetooth devices with a few keystrokes.
+[This extension](https://github.com/VladCuciureanu/RaycastBluetooth) lets you control your Bluetooth devices with a few keystrokes.<br/>
 Connecting to your Bluetooth devices <!--and changing your AirPods' noise-cancelling profile -->has never been faster :)

 <!-- ![Header](assets/header.png) -->